wexnox/SocialMedia/documentation/breif.md

    Examples of detailed & accurate tasks:

-    - Create search form HTML
+    - Create searchPosts form HTML
     - Search form SCSS styling
     - Filter posts function
-    - Implement search event listener
+    - Implement searchPosts event listener
 4. Review the [API Guide](https://docs.noroff.dev/social-endpoints/authentication) and [API Documentation](https://api.noroff.dev/docs).
 5. Plan your approach, desired features and work strategy.
 6. Implement the required features as per your work plan.

    > Note: All PRs should be made to js2, not to the default branch.
-For example, branch search-functionality should be created from, and merged into, branch js2.
+For example, branch searchPosts-functionality should be created from, and merged into, branch js2.
 >
 7. Submit a link to your repository at the correct branch on the Moodle forum for peer review.
 8. Review 2 of your peers projects.
 (4 per team)